skbali/myblog/content/posts/aws/lambda/my-first-go-lambda.md

 	}
 ```

+### Building the binary
-cd into the `project root` folder and compile the code by running
+cd into the `running-ec2/code` folder and compile the code by running

 ```bash
   GOARCH=amd64 GOOS=linux go build -tags lambda.norpc -o bootstrap main.go